People: All users

 Adding custom Azure Cards settings to specific teams

-Each team member who would like to use Azure Cards must configure it at the personal level.
-This will personalize the сard picker and will allow importing all the Azure work items which the user can access.
+After a Miro Admin installs and approves the app, each team member who wishes to use Azure Cards must personally authorize the connection to their Azure account.
+This personalizes the card picker and allows importing of all Azure work items the user can access.

-After the Miro Admin installs the app, team users can see the Azure Cards icon on the Creation toolbar.
+You can find the Azure Cards icon on the Creation toolbar.
 If the icon isn't there, you may need to search for it:

 - In the Creation bar, select Tools, Media and Integrations (+).